godaddy/gasket/docs/gasket-actions.md

 Since the fetched user data is stored in a `WeakMap`, it only needs to be fetched once, despite the `getUserData` action being called once in our app code and again in each of the subsequent actions.

-Once the request is complete, the data stored in the `WeakMap` will be cleared and can be ready to set data for the next request.
+Once the request is complete, the data stored in the `WeakMap` will be cleared and will be ready to set data for the next request.

 ### Improvements over middleware